BradleyA/markit/README.md

 The file testfiles/sample.sh has been updated with metabeta, git tag, git commit, git push, and the issue #1 on GitHub has been [closed](https://help.github.com/articles/closing-issues-using-keywords/).

-Continue testing with the other test files to help you integrate markit with your deveopment solutions.
+Continue testing with the other test files to help you integrate markit with your development solutions.
 Open a GitHub issue and then modify two test files.
 When running markit enter a message and include the GitHub issue number so GitHub will update the issue with the changes.

 #### If you like this repository, select in the upper-right corner, star, thank you.